 Information about the spatial coverage and lat/lon vertices of each of the 16 regions can be found in the file, MASIE_regions_polygon_vertices.xls.
 The file is 57 KB is size.

-The data and image files are organized on the FTP site in four main directories: ancillary, geotiff, png, and shapefiles.
-See Figure 6a and 6b for images of the directory structure.
-Table 4 describes the contents of the directories.
+The data and image files are organized on the FTP site in six main directories: ancillary, geotiff, kmz, plots, png, and shapefiles.
+The latest directory contains a copy of the most recent GeoTIFF and PNG images for use by the MASIE Web site.
+Table 4 describes the contents of the main data directories.

 |ancillary||Contains the ancillary data files.